Who Is Jeff Sessions’ Wife, Mary Blackshear Sessions, And Details About His Hearing And Testimony

 During his testimony on Tuesday, he resisted attempts to get pulled into political counterclaims investigations involving the Hillary Clinton and Trump camps.
 Answering Republican Congressman Jim Jordan’s query on his commitment to appoint a special counsel to look into Hillary Clinton’s alleged sale of a Uranium company to a Russian agency, he cited lack of sufficient evidence to support the controversial allegations implicating her.

-On whether he would appoint a special counsel to go after Hillary’s camp for apparently funding Fusion GPS to investigate Trump – Russia ties, he said there was insufficient basis to do so.
+On whether he would appoint a special counsel to go after Hillary’s camp for apparently funding Fusion GPS to investigate Trump-Russia ties, he said there was insufficient basis to do so.
 He also declined to comment on whether there was an ongoing investigation on it, stating he was advised against it by top ethics officials.

 [Featured Image by Alex Wong/Getty Images]